 - Take all the cash that you save and put it towards your debt.

 If you’ve tried everything and you still can’t get a handle on your debt, you may want to consider professional help.
-Credit counseling agencies and debt settlement companies usually offer free consultations where you can discuss your debt situation and get help finding the right solution for you.
+Both credit counseling agencies and debt settlement companies may offer free consultations where you can discuss your debt situation and get help finding the right solution for you.
 A quick internet search should get you in touch with someone who could help.

-No matter how you choose to get out of debt, you’re already on the right track just by reading this article.
-Keep going and your debt could be in your rearview mirror before you know it!
+You’re already on the right track just by reading this article and getting up to speed on the various ways to pay off credit card debt.
+Keep going, and your debt could be in your rearview mirror before you know it.